-Beginning with the first semester of the first year and continuing as long as the scholarship is held, recipients must participate in a minimum of 40-hours each semester within the theatre and dance program.
+Beginning with the first semester of the first year and continuing as long as the scholarship is held, recipients must participate in a minimum of 45-hours each semester within the theatre and dance program.
 These hours may be accomplished by performing in, designing/assistant designing, assistant directing, fulfilling the role of props person, master electrician, or stage managing one mainstage faculty directed production; or serving as a crew member, or in public relations/box office for two productions.
-Alternately, scholarship recipients could elect to fulfill a portion or all of their 40 hours in the scenic or costumes shops.

 Questions & Concerns